logseq/handbooks/docs/3.Features/flashcards_review-cards.md

-You can test your memory and recall of the information you have stored in your Logseq notes by reviewing flashcards.
-You can access the flashcards you’ve created so far by clicking on the `Flashcards` tab in the left sidebar.
-A modal overlay will open that shows you one flashcard at a time.
-You can click on `Show answer` to reveal the answer behind the `::` or click on `Next` to move to the next flashcard.
+Regularly reviewing your flashcards helps you to remember more from what you put into Logseq.

+To review your flashcards, click the `Flashcards` button in the left sidebar.
+This open an overlay, showing you one flashcard at a time.

+Click on `Show answer` or use the keyboard shortcut `s` to reveal the answer.

+**TK ADD GIF WITH DEMO**

 The flashcards are ordered based on your last review of them, so that you see the ones that you are most likely to forget first.
-You can also click on `Reset` to start over from the beginning.
-If you review your flashcards regularly it helps you improve your retention and learning efficiency.
+To train the algorithm, score yourself based on the effort it took to answer the question on the front of the flashcard:

+**TK ADD SCREENSHOT WITH SCORING OPTIONS**

+As with many options in Logseq, you can score yourself by pressing the keyboard shortcut mentioned on the button.